 Post-secondary students are feeling the economic impacts of COVID-19.
-Many students were preparing to start a summer job in May, and are now worried about how to pay rent and cover basic living expenses, while recent graduates are struggling to find meaningful work.
+Many students were preparing to start a summer job, and are now worried about how to pay rent and cover basic living expenses, while recent graduates are struggling to find meaningful work.

 The Government of Canada announced support of nearly $9 billion for post-secondary students and recent graduates on April 22, 2020.
 These measures include:

-- a Canada Emergency Student Benefit, which would provide support to students and new graduates who are not eligible for the Canada Emergency Response Benefit.
-This benefit would provide $1,250 per month for eligible students or $1,750 per month for eligible students with dependents or disabilities.
-The benefit would be available from May to August 2020 and payments will be made through the Canada Revenue Agency.
+- a Canada Emergency Student Benefit, which provides support to students and new graduates who are not eligible for the Canada Emergency Response Benefit.
+This benefit provides $1,250 per month for eligible students or $1,750 per month for eligible students with dependents or disabilities.
+The benefit is available from May to August 2020, and payments will be made through the Canada Revenue Agency.